 “O’ Poompavai why did you leave without seeing the Uthiram festival of Mylai?.”

-Arupathumoovar Vizha, is the major attraction of nine days festival in which the idols of the 63 Shivandiyars – Shaivite saints would be taken around the streets of Mylapore in a colorful procession.
+Arupathumoovar Vizha, is the major attraction for nine days festival in which the idols of the 63 Shivandiyars – Shaivite saints would be taken around the streets of Mylapore in a colorful procession.

 The procession of 63 Saivaite saints was led by Mylapore’s village deity Sri Kolavizhi Amman.
 Mundagakanni Amman, and Subramaniaswamy from Chintadripet, also joined the procession.